MicrosoftDocs/SupportArticles-docs/support/windows-server/user-profiles-and-logon/delete-user-profile.md

 7. Select the **Yes** button to confirm.

 > [!NOTE]
-> The user account will be re-created by using defaults at the next time when the user signs in.
+> The user account will be re-created by using the default profile at the next time the user signs in.